kristiklemm/blog/source/2016-02-10-success-and-failure-a-rebranding-story.html.markdown

 ---
-title: "Successes and Fails: A Rebranding Story"
+title: "Success and Failure: A Rebranding Story"
 subtitle:
 date: 2016-02-10 23:11 +0000
 tags: